saicharan-cpu/MLOps/Labs/ELK_Labs/Lab2_ELK_Setup_Mac/README.md

 # ELK Stack - ML Training Log Monitor (Wine Dataset)

 This lab demonstrates how to monitor machine learning model training using the **ELK Stack** (Elasticsearch, Logstash, Kibana).
 A Logistic Regression model is trained on the Wine dataset, and all training metrics are captured as structured logs and shipped to Elasticsearch for visualization in Kibana.
+Make sure you have the ELK stack downloaded as per the instructions given prior.

 ---